Gene Weingarten

-Gene Norman Weingarten (born 1950 or 1951) is an American journalist, and former syndicated humor columnist for The Washington Post.
+Gene Norman Weingarten (born October 2, 1951) is an American journalist and former syndicated humor columnist for The Washington Post.
 He is the only two-time winner of the Pulitzer Prize for Feature Writing.
 Weingarten is known for both his serious and humorous work.
 Through September 2021, Weingarten's column, "Below the Beltway," was published weekly in The Washington Post magazine and syndicated nationally by The Washington Post Writers Group.
 Weingarten and his son Dan also write Barney & Clyde, a comic strip with illustrations by David Clark.

 Early life and education

 Gene Norman Weingarten was born in New York City.
-He grew up in the southwest Bronx, the son of an accountant who worked as an Internal Revenue Service agent and a schoolteacher.
+He is Jewish.
+He grew up in the southwest Bronx; his father was an accountant who worked as an Internal Revenue Service agent, and his mother was a schoolteacher.
 In 1968, Weingarten graduated from The Bronx High School of Science and attended New York University, where he started as a pre-med student but ended up majoring in psychology.
 He was editor of the NYU daily student newspaper, The Heights Daily News.
 Weingarten left college three credits short of a degree.